pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

 reach the exact object and the exact property.
 With this method you can get any value of any JSON object you like.

-Now you can build in the variable in a \"Post message in a chat or channel\" action as dynamic content in Flow and it will always show the value of the property of that JSON object.
+Now you can build in the variable in a "Post message in a chat or channel" action as dynamic content in Flow and it will always show the value of the property of that JSON object.

 {{< image alt="Teams-message.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/Teams-message.png" >}}